-7. It was clear from the Senate Committee's report of its Inquiry into the 2009 Bill that the arguments in favour of equal marriage were greatly superior to those against.
+- 8. It was clear from the Committee's report of its Inquiry into the 2009 Bill that the arguments in favour of equal marriage were greatly superior to those against.
 Sadly the report's majority conclusion-Recommendation 3-against the passage of the Bill was out of kilter with its reasoning.
-Liberty notes that the arguments in favour are even stronger now, and are bolstered by the decision of the ALP National Conference in December 2011 to amend the ALP National Platform to support marriage equality.
+This time, however, Liberty urges the Committee to find in favour of the enactment of marriage equality, as the arguments in favour are even stronger now, and are bolstered by the decision of the ALP National Conference in December 2011 to amend the Platform to support marriage equality. - 9.
+Liberty noted with gratitude the 2009 Report's Recommendation 2, concerning Certificates of non-impediment to marriage, and the subsequent decision of the 2011 ALP National Conference to the same effect.
+Liberty is very pleased that the Government has now changed its policy, and that these certificates are now, and since 1 February 2012, issued on a non-discriminatory basis, as the Committee's Report recommended.

-House and Senate Bills
+House Bills

-8. As the Committee is aware, there are two House Bills and a Senate Bill on the same subject.
-Liberty strongly urges the Committee, and Mr Jones and Mr Bandt, to work with Senator Hanson-Young to achieve a single text, and to recommend to the Parliament that text's passage into law, without delay, as a matter of urgent and fundamental importance.
+10. As the Committee is aware, there are two House Bills on the same subject.
+Liberty strongly urges the Committee, and Senator Hanson-Young, to work with Mr Jones and Mr Bandt to achieve a single text, and to recommend to the Parliament that text's passage into law, without delay, as a matter of urgent and fundamental importance.